Frequently Asked QuestionsLast updated: 19 September 2018

 Joining the appropriate mailing lists and asking questions (and searching the archives) is a good way to get information.

-In the mean time, a 3rd party plug-in library is available.
+In versions prior to this, a 3rd party plug-in library was required.